ke1thdev/xampp_fix/README.md

 # 🛠️ XAMPP MySQL Auto-Fix

-A one-click Windows batch script that automatically diagnoses and repairs the most common XAMPP MySQL/MariaDB startup failures — no technical knowledge required.
+A one-click Windows batch script that automatically detects and repairs the most common XAMPP MySQL/MariaDB startup failures — no technical knowledge required.

 > Built out of frustration after spending hours debugging a silent MariaDB crash caused by a corrupted Aria system table.
 If it saved me the headache, maybe it saves you too.